 The challenge for the authorities is to figure out how to manage the interaction between public transport and the new services, Cats says.
 ‘One of the ways of doing this is to examine different scenarios.
 What would happen, for instance, if we were to allow the unlimited introduction of the new services?
 Or ban cars from our cities?
 Such scenarios cannot be tried out in practice for a week or two, of course.’

-That’s why Cats and his colleagues devised a model to answer these questions.
-It took them a long time because to create a model such as this requires a lot of data.
-An awful lot.
-‘We chose Amsterdam as our virtual city and then we set about collecting all kinds of data, from the various types of public transport, capacity and the number of journeys to maps and travel schedules.’
-Cats’ research team combined this data with information they estimate and infer about behaviour and user preferences from experiments and past choices.
+That’s why Cats and his colleagues devised a series of models to answer these questions.
+Cats’ research team combined data, like public transport capacity and travel schedules, with information they estimate and infer about behaviour and user preferences from experiments and past choices, for example from smart card data.
 ‘There are many factors that come into play.
+How do people perceive service reliability and crowding?
 Are people prepared to share a vehicle for part of their journey?
-Are they ok with a detour?
-Are they willing to use a car that they do not possess?’
+Are they ok with a detour?’
 By combining all the data Cats came up with a model that incorporates known wishes and demands of all types of users.

 A tenth of all cars